Homas/ioc2rpz/README.md

 ## ioc2rpz management
 ### via DNS
-ioc2rpz supports management over DNS/TCP.
+ioc2rpz supports management over DNS/TCP or DoT.
+It is recommended to use DoT or REST API over DNS/TCP.
 The current version of ioc2rpz does not support a separate management IP/interface.
 In any case it is highly recommended to create a designated TSIG key (or keys) which will be used for management only.
 You can turn off management over DNS.
 Supported actions:
 - ioc2rpz current status.
 Request ``ioc2rpz-status``, class ``CHAOS``, record ``TXT``. e.g.:
 ```